cypress-io/cypress-documentation/source/api/cypress-api/custom-commands.md

 Having custom commands repeat the same UI actions over and over again is slow, and unnecessary.
 Try to take as many shortcuts as possible.

+### 5. Write TypeScript definitions your commands

+You can describe the method signature for your custom command, allowing IntelliSense to show helpful documentation.
+See {% url `cypress-example-todomvc` https://github.com/cypress-io/cypress-example-todomvc#cypress-intellisense %} repository for working example.

 # See also

+- We have written {% url `cypress-xpath` https://github.com/cypress-io/cypress-xpath %} that adds command `cy.xpath` and shows best practices for writing custom commands: retries, logging, TypeScript definition.
 - {% url 'Cypress.log()' cypress-log %}
 - {% url 'Recipe: Logging In' recipes %}